 - The pulley systems combine more parts than the regular crossbows.

-The other parts, such as cocking stirrup, latch, sight, flight groove are as same as other types of crossbows.
+The other parts, such as cocking stirrup, latch, sight, flight groove are the same as other types of crossbows.

 10 Things That Affect Your Crossbow’s Accuracy: